RossAscends/STMP/README.md

 ### Host Controls

-The host has controls for changing the AI character and clearing the chat.
+The host will see controls at the top of the screen for changing the AI character and clearing the user chat.

 ### Changing usernames

-Use the boxes at the top to change your username at any time.
+Use the text boxes at the top of the screen to change your username(s) at any time.
 You can have a different name for the User Chat and AI Chat.

 ## Planned Features